Find insulation contractors in Florida (2026)

 - Attic access and layout.
 Many Florida homes have tight attic spaces or hip roofs that limit access.
 Limited accessibility increases labor time and cost.

 - Existing insulation.
-Homes built in the 1950s through 1980s often have insufficient or deteriorated insulation that may need removal before new material goes in.
+About 57.3% of Tampa-area homes were built before 1990, and many have insufficient or deteriorated insulation that may need removal before new material goes in.

 - Humidity control.
 Spray foam provides a built-in moisture barrier, which is why it is popular in Florida despite the higher cost.
 Blown-in insulation should be paired with proper attic ventilation.